Restore Failed Links Automatically without Collateral Damage

 - Fully automated system

-- 50% core CapEx saving at both IP/MPLS and Optical layers
+- Up to 50% core CapEx savings at both IP/MPLS and Optical layers

 - Improved network resiliency and failure handling

 - Reduction in total network downtime for improved customer experience

 - Fast and reliable disaster recovery when multiple network elements fail simultaneously

 Sedona’s multilayer Restoration app allows operators to keep much tighter safety margins for handling network failures while saving more than half of their core CapEx.

 Most IP/MPLS networks today rely on the IP/MPLS layer to protect services against failures using resiliency schemes like IGP convergence and Fast Reroute.
 This makes sense for router-related failures.
 However, for optical failures, such as fiber cuts, this approach is very inefficient.
 It requires vast over-provisioning of resources to allow traffic impacted by an optical failure to find sufficient capacity in circumventing IP links.